elypia/open-agreements/src/open-exclusive-copyright-license-agreement-1.0/open-exclusive-copyright-license-agreement-1.0.md

 ### Licensed Material
 * [List of Licensed Material]

-Please indicate which party populated the Licensed Material (“Licensed Material”) area:
+Please indicate which party (only one) populated the Licensed Material (“Licensed Material”) area:

 * [ ] Licensee
 * [ ] Licensor(s)